 The Alienation of Tango

-Tango faces serious challenges in the West where freedom is often arbitrarily misunderstood and abused.
-In a sense it becomes a self-destructive dance.
-Its steps do not have fixed configurations.
-Its music allows for interpretation, so dancers are free to improvise and create as they dance.
-This rather untrammeled nature of tango induces dramatic changes to the dance at time like now when free-spirited foreigners pour in, bringing in too many outlandish influences to the dance.
+Tango is facing serious challenges in the liberal West.
+In a sense it becomes a self-inflicted dance.
+The steps of tango do not have fixed configurations, and its music allows for interpretation, so dancers are free to improvise and create as they dance.
+This rather untrammeled nature of tango induces dramatic changes to the dance at time like now when free-spirited foreigners pour in, bringing too many outlandish influences into the dance.

-Tango is a free dance, but it is not a "do whatever you want" dance.
+Tango is a free dance, but it is not a "you can do whatever you want" dance.
 It has its characteristics.
 For example, it is a close-embrace dance.
-Breaking the embrace and drifting the partner apart is not tango.
-(See The Fourteenth Pitfall of a Tanguera.)
+Breaking the embrace and drifting the partner apart is not tango (see The Fourteenth Pitfall of a Tanguera).
 Tango is an intimate and soulful dance.
 It lies in the feelings stirred by music.
 In fact, tango is more about feelings than steps.
-No matter how many new steps people try to create, without feelings it is not tango.
-(See Tango Is a Feeling.)
-Tango is a heterosexual dance.
-It is danced by a man and a woman to allow his masculinity and her femininity to glitter in each other's company.
-(See Tango and Interdependence between the Sexes.)
+No matter how many new steps people try to create, without feelings it is not tango (see Tango Is a Feeling).
+Tango is a heterosexual dance danced by a man and a woman to allow his masculinity and her femininity to glitter in each other's company (see Tango and Gender Interdependence).
 The man is the leader who plots the dance and shines the woman.
 The woman is the follower who surrenders to the man, synchronizes her movements to his and beautifies the dance.
-Refusing to surrender, switching gender roles and forming same-sex partnership are against tango.
-(See The Gender Roles in Tango.)
+Refusing to surrender, switching gender roles and forming same-sex partnership are against tango (see The Gender Roles in Tango).
 Tango is danced to the sentimental music specifically created for the dance.
-Foreigners often don't know that the magic of tango lies in its music, which connects the dancers, stirs up their nostalgic feelings, synchronizes their movements and inspires their creativity.
-Changing tango music to outlandish tunes, the dance ceases to be tango.
-(See The Signature of Tango.)
+Foreigners often don't know that the magic of tango lies in its music, which connects the dancers, stirs up their nostalgic feelings, resonates with them, synchronizes their movements, and inspires their creativity.
+Changing tango music to outlandish tunes, the dance ceases to be tango (see The Signature of Tango).